 When should I use herbs?

+We have herbal opportunities not only for adults, but a special line for kids--and even pets!
 We recommend that all patients take either a supplement or a multi-vitamin or an herbal formula for their constitution.
 We live in a fast paced world that is a little less clean and that harbors some powerful microbes and which nurtures somewhat less potent food components than the past.
 We believe supplementing is a necessary and helpful practice and we can help you get started.
 When it comes to taking herbs for specific issues (in our clinic this usually means for pain, bruising, muscle strains, headaches, etc.) we also strongly suggest that all of our patients use supporting herbal products.
 They add to the needle therapy.
 They fill in the gaps between treatments (very few people will be able to get treated the multiple times a week for a new injury, as is recommended).
 They address chronic maladies.
 They help you recover faster.
 Herbs do not replace all prescriptions from your doctor nor even some over the counter (OTC) medications.
 We too keep anti-inflammatories and and other pills in the cabinet.
 They are great tools.
 We all need options.
 Yet almost all such medicines quickly and temporarily address overt symptoms.
 They solve little for ongoing issues.
 They are potent, even if purchased at the local grocery store (just look into the recent back-tracking of the medical community about the serious misuse of acetaminophen, by lay people and professionals alike).
 They are not meant to be used daily for the long term.
 They tell you so on every bottle.
 If you are taking anything so potent all the time, whether via prescription or simply from the corner pharmacy, it is not good for your body and it is not addressing the cause.
 Herbs can better address the root cause and can usually be taken for longer terms without any of the same issues.
 Herbs can even help support your body as you take any strong medications.
 This may in fact be necessary.